-Except for the plain cut-off, all of the interaction functions in Table 4.2 require that neighbor searching be done with a larger radius than the $r_c$ specified for the functional form, because of the use of charge groups.
+In the group cut-off scheme, all of the interaction functions in Table 4.2 require that neighbor searching be done with a radius at least as large as the r_c specified for the functional form, because of the use of charge groups.
 The extra radius is typically of the order of 0.25 nm (roughly the largest distance between two atoms in a charge group plus the distance a charge group can diffuse within neighbor list updates).

 Parameters

-Coulomb Plain cut-off $r_c, \varepsilon_r$
+Coulomb Plain cut-off r_c, ε_r

-Reaction field $r_c, \varepsilon{rf}$
+Reaction field r_c, ε{rf}

-Shift function $r_1, r_c, \varepsilon_r$
+Shift function r_1, r_c, ε_r

-Switch function $r_1, r_c, \varepsilon_r$
+Switch function r_1, r_c, ε_r

-VdW Plain cut-off $r_c$
+VdW Plain cut-off r_c

-Shift function $r_1, r_c$
+Shift function r_1, r_c

-Switch function $r_1, r_c$
+Switch function r_1, r_c